Baby squirrels are the mammal most frequently brought to wildlife rehab in our area. If you find one, below is the best way to help!

 2. Take a look outside - do you see a squirrel mama that is frantically looking for her baby?
 If not, where do you normally see squirrels in your yard?
 Scope out the best area to place this baby where its mama will find it and return it to the nest.

-3. Take the entire box, including baby and heat source, and affix it to the tree as high up as you can.
+3. Take the entire box and affix it to the tree as high up as you can.
 This may mean nailing or duct taping the box to the tree, wedging the box into some branches, or tying the box to the tree.
 "I don't have a ladder!
 I feel unsteady on a stepstool!"
 That's okay!
 Get the box as high off the ground as you can while still being safe - it may be 5 feet off the ground.
 That's okay!

 4. Watch and wait.
 Keep household pets inside the house.
-This webpage even has some baby squirrel cries that you can play to draw the mama squirrel to the area: www.urbanutopiawildlife.org/reunite.
-Reheat the heating source as needed.
+This webpage has some baby squirrel cries that you can play to draw the mama squirrel to the area: www.urbanutopiawildlife.org/reunite.
+Make sure the baby isn't in direct sunlight.
+Do this for TWO HOURS MAXIMUM.

-5. If the mama squirrel hasn't returned in a few hours, check out our homepage at www.bidwellwildliferehab.org for information on how to contact one of our rehab volunteers.
+5. If the mama squirrel hasn't returned within TWO HOURS, check out our homepage at www.bidwellwildliferehab.org for information on how to contact one of our rehab volunteers.

 Can this be a lot of work?
 Yep.
-You'll need to find a suitable box, you'll need to find or make a heating source, you'll need to find a way to affix the box to the tree.
+You'll need to find a suitable box and heating source, you'll need to find a way to affix the box to the tree, and keep an eye on the situation.
 It's a lot.

 We SO appreciate those of you who are willing to go out of your way to help these babies - it truly does take all of us, and not just a small group of BWR volunteers, to keep our community wildlife safe and healthy!